The Living Lab

 Overview

 People are likely less interested in learning about a topic that they think they know a lot about.
-In this way, how much we think we know likely affects our motivated to learn.
+In this way, how much we think we know likely affects our motivation to learn.
 But, research suggests that people often do not know as much as they believe they do.
 This research project wants to understand how (and whether) we can increase visitors desire to learn about science in museums by revealing such thinking errors (i.e., over estimates of knowledge).
 Children (10-12 years old) and adult museum visitors will be asked about how they think about exhibits, and how interested they are in learning more about the exhibit after being asked.
 When describing how an exhibit works, we predict people will realize what they don't know (i.e., realize they have a thinking error) and will then want to learn more to fill in the gaps in their knowledge.

 Results

 This project is still in progress.
-Check back in May 2024 for our first findings!
+Check back in August 2024 for our first findings!